msalimkhani/EncryptedAssemblyLoader/README.md

 }
 ```

+---

-🤝 Contributions
+## 🤝 Contributions

-Contributions are welcome!
+### Contributions are welcome!
 If you have ideas for improving the security or the proxy generation logic:

 - 1. Fork the repository.
 - 2. Create your feature branch.
 - 3. Submit a Pull Request.

-📝 License
+## 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the BSD-2-Clause License.